dustinlacewell/kantgen/README.md

 nagen
 =====

-A recursive template-grammar for generating No Agenda-like headlines and domain names
+A recursive template-grammar for procedurally generating text.